vippsas/vipps-invoice-api/vipps-invoice-api.md

 The API's public key is required in order to validate the request.
 The public key is available as JSON Web Key (JWK) under the [`GET:/jwk`](https://vippsas.github.io/vipps-invoice-api/ipp.html#/IPP/get_jwk) endpoint.

-It is suggested to Use a JWK library to parse and use the key.
+It is **highly** recommend using a pre-made library.
+It should at the very least validate the expiry time.

 In addition to validating the JWT, the IPP/invoice hotel must ensure to validate the following: